-The main aim of the befriending service is to give you and your befriending volunteer the opportunity to spend quality time together, doing things you enjoy doing.
+The main aim of the befriending service is to give you and your befriending volunteer the opportunity to spend quality time together, doing things you enjoy.

 Befriending service North and West Bolton

 Areas include: Harwood, Bradshaw, Bromley Cross, Egerton, Sharples, Astley Bridge, Heaton, Lostock and Ladybridge areas of Bolton

 Areas include: Farnworth, Kearsley, Great Lever, Rumworth, Hulton, Breightmet, Tonge, Haulgh, Darcy Lever and Little Lever areas of Bolton

 Once you have expressed an interest in the service, the co-ordinator will contact you to arrange to visit you at home to tell you more about it.
 This gives you the chance to ask any questions you may have.
 Please be assured that everything you tell us will be treated as confidential.
 If you decide to go ahead, the co-ordinator will 'match' you with a volunteer.
 Every effort will be made to take into account your preferences regarding the age, gender and interests of your befriending volunteer.
 Please be aware that there can be some delay at this stage, as we do our best to find the right volunteer to meet your needs and circumstances.
 The co-ordinator will then contact you when a suitable volunteer has been found, and will arrange a home visit to introduce them to you.